 Figure 1: CVI (Certificate of Visual Impairment).

 The consultant needs to complete part 1 and 2 of the Certificate of Visual Impairment (CVI) (Figure 1).
 Other eye clinic staff including the ECLO can complete other parts of the form.
 The patient should be provided with the information booklet ‘Sight Loss: What we need to know.’
 This has been written by people with sight loss.

 The CVI acts as a formal referral route for someone with sight loss to social services.

-Once completed, the form is sent to an ECLO who creates a Royal National Institute of Blind People (RNIB) number.
-The patient is registered with the local council and is contacted by the sensory team who can arrange an assessment of the home and provide cane training if required.
+Once completed the form is sent to an Eye Liaison Clinic officer.
+The patient is registered with the local authority and is contacted by the sensory team who can arrange an assessment of the home and provide cane training if required.
 They are able to arrange instalment of handrails, provide mobility training, and give advice about everyday activities including food preparation.

 Low vision clinics

 Patients can also be seen in low vision clinics.
 Patients who are not registered as sight impaired are also eligible to access these services.
 The purpose of these clinics is to give patients a better understanding of their condition, to re-engage them with treatment, and to assess their functional vision.